Configuring step-ca

 type

 - badger: currently refers to Badger V1.
-Some day, when Badger V1 is deprecated, this will refer to Badger V2.
+This is subject to change.

 - badgerV1: explicitly select Badger V1.